-- (c) Notwithstanding Rule 7.2(a), an individual who must be certified but does not meet the requirements for certification under Rule 7.2(b) may provide guardianship services in this State if the person obtains provisional certification pursuant to Rule 7.4. - (d) Notwithstanding any other provision of these rules: - (1) Pursuant to Section 1104.253 of the Estates Code, a family member or friend of an incapacitated person is not required to be certified under these rules to serve as the person's guardian; and - (2) An employee of the United States Veterans Administration appointed to serve as a guardian for an incapacitated person under Section 1002.017(3) of the Estates Code is not required to be certified under these rules to serve as the person's guardian. - (e) Upon certification, the certified guardian will be issued a certificate, which will be valid for two years from the date of issuance.
-New certificates will be issued for successive two-year periods upon timely and satisfactory completion of the renewal process. - (f) A certified guardian may use the designation "TxCG" to indicate that the guardian is certified by the Commission.
+- (1) pursuant to Section 1104.253 of the Estates Code, a family member or friend of an incapacitated person is not required to be certified under these rules to serve as the person's guardian; and - (2) an employee of the United States Veterans Administration appointed to serve as a guardian for an incapacitated person under Section 1002.017(3) of the Estates Code is not required to be certified under these rules to serve as the person's guardian. - (g) Upon certification, the certified guardian will be issued a certificate, which will be valid for two years from the date of issuance.
+New certificates will be issued for successive two-year periods upon timely and satisfactory completion of the renewal process. - (h) A certified guardian may use the designation "TxCG" to indicate that the guardian is certified by the Commission.
 Provisionally certified guardians may not use such designation.